 T bone car accidents can occur in many situations, such as when one motorist crossing an intersection with a green light is broadsided by another driver who ran a red light.
 Similarly, a driver who runs a traffic signal might be struck by another automobile crossing that very same intersection with a green light.
 In any event, evaluating liability in a side-impact collision ultimately hinges on identifying which motorist had the access.

-    Arash Law is the premier accident injury firm serving customers throughout Los Angeles County.
+Our dedicated Los Angeles t-bone accident lawyers serve customers throughout the entire Los Angeles County.
 We regularly deal with T-Bone accident cases and have a proven track record of assisting our clients to acquire significant settlements.

 “T bone” style car accidents are often brought on by the at-fault driver’s failure to yield or provide access to other vehicles.
 Those T-bone accidents that take place in an intersection or at a four-way stop are often triggered by the at-fault driver’s failure to obey traffic signals, stop signs, or other traffic signals.
 Either driver can be at fault in a T-bone accident.
 More than one motorist can be at fault for a t-bone crash too.

 T-bone accidents may also be triggered by bad or deteriorating infrastructure.
 When red light and traffic signals are not functional due to power-outages, fallen power lines, mechanical failure, upkeep, and so on, there is often an immediate rise in the number of t-bone-style automobile accidents and accidents.
 City and county authorities typically rush to set up stop signs or put parking enforcement officers in location to direct traffic.

 Most states and municipalities have laws that dictate that if an intersection’s traffic lights are out of service, the motorists of cars approaching the intersection needs to continue as though stop signs on all approaches controlled the crossing.